 Secondary Market refers to the fact that something is being resold after it was originally created and sold.
 The bank has essentially purchased a financial asset from you—your promissory note agreeing to pay back loan principal plus interest over time.
 Now they are reselling it to an institution that uses it to create debt securities that are then sold to investors and can be resold multiple times like stocks in the stock market.
 You won’t be affected by the reselling because part of the packaging includes a loan servicing company that will hold onto the job of collecting your payments and distributing the money to the investors.

-Going back to our scenario from Where Does Money Come From?, let’s suppose we start with this little balance sheet section for our theoretical bank:
+Going back to our scenario from How Banks Create Money, let’s suppose we start with this little balance sheet section for our theoretical bank:

 If Fred’s loan is sold, that asset will be wiped off the bank’s balance sheet, and somewhere in the banking system, a deposit account balance will be reduced by the amount of the loan purchase price.
 To simplify it to fit in our single-bank example, we could cut out the middleman doing the packaging into securities and say Lois is an investor buying Fred’s loan for the $81,000 she has in her account.
 Below is what would happen to that section of the bank’s balance sheet.

 The sale of the loan wipes both the asset and the liability off the bank’s balance sheet—they’re still balanced, and they’ve cleared the way for making more loans.
 The money in Lois’s account has been un-created just as if she had used it to pay off the loan principal on Fred’s behalf.
 And the loan agreement has been taken off the Asset side of the bank’s balance sheet.